What is forensic nursing?

 - Offer testing and prophylaxis for pregnancy and STIs

 - Offer evidence collection and/or photo documentation of injuries

 Based on each patient's specific circumstances and wishes, a SANE can:

 - Help create a safety plan

 - Potentially provide courtroom testimony

 Currently, our forensic nurses provide medical exam and evidence collection for adult and adolescent survivors of sexual assault but can also be utilized in caring for patients reporting or suspecting of experiencing:

 - Other violent crimes

-While the majority of our care occurs in the Emergency Department, the Forensic Nursing team can be mobilized to other locations in the Medical Center (such as the ICU) to accommodate patient care needs.
+While the majority of our care occurs in the Emergency Department, the Medical Forensic Care team can be mobilized to other locations in the Medical Center (such as the ICU or Gynecology) to accommodate patient care needs.

-The forensic nurses can be reached through the Emergency Department at 603-354-6600.
-If you are being seen in Family Medicine or OB/GYN not the Emergency Department, you can also ask your healthcare provider to page the Forensic Nurse team.
+Members of the Medical Forensic Care team can be reached through the Emergency Department at 603-354-6600.
+If you are being seen in Family Medicine or OB/GYN rather than the Emergency Department, you can also ask your healthcare provider to page the Medical Forensic Care team.